A red headed woman in a white overall paints patterns in green yellow and orange on a white canvas.

 This participatory performance blends dance, movement, music and colour, and is co-created by artist JoAnne Haines with learning-disabled people and their families in Bradford.
 The audience are just as important as the performers, challenging ideas of who gets to make art – and how!

-Expect a joyful, sensory and gloriously messy experience, as JoAnne invites us to dance with pastels and paint to bring the Beacon to life.
-Whether you jump right in or prefer to watch the spectacle, Dancing with Colours will inspire you to find moments of creativity in your own life.
+We enjoyed a joyful, sensory and gloriously messy experience, as JoAnne invited us to dance with pastels and paint to bring The Beacon to life.
+Dancing with Colours inspired us to find moments of creativity in our own lives.

 Watch the trailer